optimalbrew/claude-loan/readme.md

 npm start
 ```

-## Asked about serverless deployment
+### Using Cargo Lambda (serverless)

+Asked Claude about serverless deployment and the top pick was AWS.
+It wasn't all that smmoth to get things running.
+Was much easier to use cargo lambda

 Suggested several options: AWS Lambda, Google cloud functions + Firebase, Azure fucntions
 * In all cases, the rust code has to be modified to use the platform's crates (e.g. `lambda-http` instead of `actix-web`).